bytecodealliance/javy/README.md

 ## Building

-After all the dependencies are installed, run `make`.
-You should now have access to the executable in `target/release/javy`
+After all the dependencies are installed, run `make` in the top-level directory of this repository.
+You should now have access to the executable in `target/release/javy`.

 Alternatively you can run `make && cargo install --path crates/cli`.
 After running the previous command you'll have a global installation of the